danielclickh/marketing-website-preview/content/lessons/whatsnew-clickhouse-21.10/index.md

 ## 4. The Executable Table Engine

-ClickHouse 21.10 introduces two new table engines: **Executable** and **ExecutablePool**, which both allow you to create a new table that is built by streaming the records from a query response through a custom script.
+ClickHouse 21.10 introduces two new table engines: **Executable** and **ExecutablePool**, which both allow you to create a new table that is built by streaming data through a custom script.
 Let's see how they work by looking at an example that removes English stopwords from the Hacker News comments using the Python NLTK package.

 {{< detail-tag "Show instructions" >}}

 1. When you define an **Executable** table, you specify a script to execute and also a query to specify the records to be processed by the script.
 For example, run the following **CREATE TABLE** command that defines a new table named **comments_no_stopwords**:
     ```sql
-    CREATE TABLE comments_no_stopwords (value String) ENGINE = Executable('remove_stopwords.py', 'TabSeparated', (SELECT text FROM hackernews));
+    CREATE TABLE comments_no_stopwords (value String)
+    ENGINE = Executable(
+        'remove_stopwords.py',
+        'TabSeparated',
+        (SELECT text FROM hackernews)
+    );
     ```

 {{% notice note %}}
 Notice that the **comments_no_stopwords** table is built by streaming the **text** column of **hackernews** to the **remove_stopwords.py** script.
-The table is not populated yet, so we will write the script next.
-It will be populated when you run a **SELECT** query.
+We will write the script next.
 {{% /notice %}}

 2. ClickHouse looks in the **user_scripts** folder for your custom scripts, which on Linux is (typically) in **/var/lib/clickhouse/user_scripts**.
 The **docker-compose.yml** file has a volume that mounts **remove_stopwords.py** to the **user_scripts** folder, so create a new file named **remove_stopwords.py** in the **whatsnew** folder.